hasantayyar/api-examples/python/README.md

-This is a sample python application that shows you
+This is a sample python application for Bitwala rest API.

 ### Requirements